Conformal Prediction Bands for Two-Dimensional Functional Time Series: Case Study: Forecasting Black Sea Level Anomalies

 \subsection{Study Design}

-The case study will employ a rolling estimation framework which recalculates the model parameters on a daily basis and consequently shifts and recomputes the entire training, calibration and test windows by 24 hours, as shown in \autoref{fig:rolling_bs}.
-As before, we will use a random split of data in the training and calibration sets, with split proportion equal to 50\%.
+The case study employs a rolling estimation framework which recalculates the model parameters on a daily basis and consequently shifts and recomputes the entire training, calibration and test windows by 24 hours, as shown in \autoref{fig:rolling_bs}.
+As before, we use a random split of data in the training and calibration sets, with split proportion equal to 50\%.
 The significance level $\alpha$ is once again fixed equal to 0.1.
-For each of the 1000 days we aim to predict, we will build the corresponding prediction band based on the information provided by the last 99 days, thereby fixing $T=99$.
-Choosing this value, indeed, provides accurate forecasts and thus small prediction bands, while maintaining reasonable computational times.
-The size of the blocking scheme will be fixed equal to 1, since, as motivated in Section \ref{subsec:block_size}, this choice produces the narrowest prediction bands, maintaining at the same time satisfactory performance in terms of empirical coverage.
-The rolling window will be shifted 1000 times, thus iterating for almost three years the forecasting of the next day based on the last $T$ observations.
-More specifically, and to allow for reproducibility of subsequent results, we will consider a rolling window ranging from 01/01/2017 to 04/01/2020.
+For each of the 1000 days we aim to predict, we build the corresponding prediction band based on the information provided by the last 99 days, thereby fixing $T=99$.
+Choosing this sample size provides accurate forecasts and thus small prediction bands, while maintaining reasonable computational times.
+The size of the blocking scheme is fixed to 1, since, as motivated in Section \ref{subsec:block_size}, this choice produces the narrowest prediction bands, preserving at the same time satisfactory performance in terms of empirical coverage.
+The rolling window is shifted 1000 times, thus iterating for almost three years the forecasting scheme.
+More specifically, and to allow for reproducibility of subsequent results, we consider a rolling window ranging from 01/01/2017 to 04/01/2020.

-The point predictors used throughout this application will be those described in Section \ref{section:point_prediction}.
-The number of Functional Principal Components is once again chosen by means of the cumulative proportion of variance criterion, setting the target percentage of variance value to 0.8.

-For each shift of the rolling window and for each forecasting algorithm, we will check if $SLA_{T+1}$ belongs to $\tilde{\mathcal{C}}_{T,1-\alpha}(x_{T+1})$, saving also the size of the corresponding prediction band.
-After having collected such results, we can calculate the average coverage, and use it to compare performances of the different point predictors in this scenario.
+The point predictors used throughout this application are those described in Section \ref{section:point_prediction}.
+The number of Functional Principal Components is set equal to 8.
+For each shift of the rolling window and for each forecasting algorithm, we check if $SLA_{T+1}$ belongs to $\tilde{\mathcal{C}}_{T,1-\alpha}(x_{T+1})$, and save the size of the corresponding prediction band.
+After collection of results, we calculate the average coverage, and use it to compare performances of the different point predictors in this scenario.